Fyvie

-Fyvie is a village in the Formartine area of Aberdeenshire, Scotland.
+Fyvie is a village and parish in the Formartine area of Aberdeenshire, Scotland.
+It lies by the River Ythan, on the A947 road.

-Geography
+Etymology

-Fyvie lies alongside the River Ythan and is on the A947 road.
+According to historical Scottish name-books, the name Fyvie (historically attested as Fyvyn) is of Gaelic origin, derived from Fia Chein, meaning "deer-hill".
+In Scottish Gaelic literature it has been referred to as Fiùghaidh, in the context Iarla na Fiùghaidh, the Earl of Fyvie.
+This derives from fiùbhaidh, previously fiodhbhadh, an old word for wood.

 Architecture

 What in 1990, at least, was a Clydesdale Bank was built in 1866 by James Matthews.
 The Tudor-style Old Wood Cottage, meanwhile, dates to 1824.